Indulge Using This Vegan Pizza Butternut Squash Recipe

 - 1 small butternut squash

 - 1 ½ tsp olive oil

 - 2 cups of arugula

 - Balsamic vinegar

-- Then, pour the yeast mixture into the flour.
+- Pour the yeast mixture into the flour.
 Add garlic and then mix with a mixer on slow speed until it forms a ball.

-- In making the almond ricotta, blanched almonds in boiling water for about a minute.
-Drain and then put in a bowl and fill with water.
-Sit overnight, and then drain and rinse.
-Remove its skins by pinching each almond.
+- In making the almond ricotta, blanch almonds in boiling water for about a minute.
+Drain them and then put them in a bowl filled with water.
+Let the almonds sit overnight, after which they will be drained, rinsed, and removed of their skins by pinching each almond hard.

 - Using a high powered blender, put in the almonds with a cup of hot water and a teaspoon of salt.
 Blitz for about 2 minutes or until almond turns into thick and fluffy cheese.
 Then, remove excess water out of the cheese – using a bowl, cheesecloth and a super fine strainer.

-- In making the actual pizza, preheat oven to 450F.
-Then, spread a handful of flour and cornmeal on a baking sheet and split the dough in half, pat one half into a disc.
+- To make the actual pizza, preheat oven to 450F.
+Then, spread a handful of flour and cornmeal on a baking sheet and split the dough in half.
+Pat one half into a disc.
 Roll it out into a 12-inch circle.

 - Brush olive oil on top of the crust and put some sea salt over it.
 Then, spread ricotta on the crust and add squash slices, cranberries, and onions.
-Bake for about 15 to 20 minutes or until crust is golden brown, and enjoy your vegan pizza!
+Bake for about 15 to 20 minutes or until crust is golden brown.
+Serve and enjoy your vegan pizza!